Laredo, Texas: City of Laredo Shiloh Trail

-This mountain bike trail is approximately 4 miles of single-track dirt trails, widening occasionally to double-track.
-Some technical parts make this trail challenging, but not impossible, for beginners.
-Thorny shrubs and cacti are the predominant vegetation.
-The trail is well-marked and improvements continue to be made.
-The trail is located off Shiloh Road at the end of Livingston Road.

 Government

 Municipal government

 The Laredo city government is a strong city council – weak mayor system.
 The mayor presides over the eight-member city council, but only votes to break a tie.
 City Council elections are based on single-member districts and campaigns have no party affiliations.
 Municipal elections are now held in November (formerly in May) of even-numbered years.
 The municipal government is administered by the city manager hired by the city council.
 All city elected offices have a four-year term and are nonpartisan though most officials have a Democratic party preference or affiliation.

 City council meetings are held on Mondays and can be viewed on the public-access television cable TV channel or live online at Public Access Channel live stream.

-The current mayor, Pete Saenz, was elected in 2014 to succeed his fellow Democrat, the term-limited Raul G. Salinas.
-In his bid for a second term, Salinas had in 2010 defeated then city council members Jose A. Valdez Jr., and Gene Belmares.
-Salinas also failed in a bid to unseat Webb County treasurer Delia Perales in the Democratic runoff election held on May 27, 2014.